huderlem/poryscript/README.md

 ./poryscript -i script.pory -o script.inc -s GAME_VERSION=RUBY -s LANGUAGE=GERMAN
 ```

-The `poryswitch` statement can be embedded into any script section, including `text` and `movement` statements.
+The `poryswitch` statement can be embedded into any script section, including `text`, `movement`, and `mart` statements.
 The underscore `_` case is used as the fallback, if none of the other cases match.
 Cases that only contain a single statement or command can be started with a colon `:`.
 Otherwise, use curly braces to define the case's block.

 Here are some examples of compile-time switches.
 This assumes that two compile-time switches are defined, `GAME_VERSION` and `LANGUAGE`.